Launch Your Storefront

 • Environment IDs: staging and production

-Using a third-party CDN in front of Managed Runtime is optional.
+Stacking a third-party CDN on top of Managed Runtime is optional.
 Customers can choose to use a third-party CDN based on:

 • A pre-existing relationship with their CDN vendor of choice, where internal teams are skilled in configuring and managing a CDN.